 Back at our local lunch spot, we’ll sit back, relax, and celebrate the day’s birding with a hearty meal and wash it down with a local specialty—Bush Rum!
 No sugar cane is used in this one—only select local herbs and plants gathered from the forest.
 Night on Montserrat.

-After our day in the forest, we’ll head to a local family-owned hotel on the southwestern and only white-sand shoreline of St. Vincent.
+After our day in the forest, we’ll drive to a local family-owned hotel on the southwestern and only white-sand shoreline of St. Vincent.
 We’ll dine overlooking the swaying masts of catamarans and yachts moored off Young Island.
 Night on St. Vincent.

 Day 8: This morning, we’ll have the privilege of being one of the few groups of people on the planet to observe large numbers of St. Vincent Parrots filling the skies above us.
-We’ll leave our hotel at 4:00 a.m. with packed breakfast in our bags to drive to a ‘secret spot’ that requires our vehicle to cross the same river seven times at different locations before ascending into the realm of the mighty Amazona guildingii.
+We’ll leave our hotel at 4:00 a.m. with a packed breakfast and drive to a ‘secret spot’ that requires our vehicle to cross the same river seven times at different locations before ascending into the realm of the mighty Amazona guildingii.
 We’ll strategically select our spots atop a high ridgeline and from there wait for the raucous parrots to emerge from their roosts in the forests around us.

 After our wonderful dawn encounter with the parrots, we’ll descend the mountain, pulling over at select sites where the ever-present mangoes and guavas prove an irresistible lure to the soon to be split Lesser Antillean (St. Vincent) Tanager, Lesser Antillean Bullfinch, Spectacled Thrush, Smooth-billed Ani, and even Yellow-bellied Elaenia, feasting on fruit flies drawn to the ripening fruit.

-From the forest, we’ll make for the small coastal village of Micoud, where we will have a late lunch at a local spot.
-We will then head back to our hotel to spend the rest of the afternoon either at the pool, exploring Rodney Bay and Reduit Beach, or simply relaxing on our private balconies before gathering for dinner.
+From the forest, we’ll make for the small coastal village of Micoud, where we’ll have a late lunch at a local spot.
+We’ll then head back to our hotel to spend the rest of the afternoon either at the pool, exploring Rodney Bay and Reduit Beach, or simply relaxing on our private balconies before gathering for dinner.
+Night on St. Lucia.

-Lunch today is at what is surely the restaurant with the best view of Les Pitons - the island’s signature twin volcanic plugs which rise majestically out of, and contrast well with, the calm waters of the Caribbean Sea.
+Lunch is at what is surely the restaurant with the best view of Les Pitons - the island’s signature twin volcanic plugs which rise majestically out of, and contrast well with, the calm waters of the Caribbean Sea.

 We’ll then continue on to a unique ecotone, known to harbor many of the island’s indigenous and endemic species.
 It is no exaggeration to state that here numerous target species of birds will join the myriad Gulf Fritillaries, Cloudless Sulphurs, and Great Southern Whites flitting all around us.
 Overhead, we may see Lesser Antillean Swifts effortlessly manipulating the air currents; amongst the trees, colorful St. Lucia Warblers peering underneath leaves in search of caterpillars; overhanging tree limbs representing perfect vantage points for St. Lucia Pewees to launch attacks on winged insects; and an abundance of fruits ripening in the tropical sun that prove an irresistible lure for opportunistic St. Lucia Orioles.
-Before we head back to our hotel for dinner, we’ll travel to a reliable location for an audience with one of the most difficult of endemics to see on the island—the St. Lucia Nightjar!
+Before we head back to our hotel for dinner, we’ll travel to a reliable location for a hoped for audience with one of the most difficult of endemics to see on the island, the St. Lucia Nightjar!
 Some have demoted this bird to a subspecies of Rufous Nightjar, but we support those who consider it a full species.
 Night on St. Lucia.

 The small bistros and cafes that line the main courtyard of the thriving capital city of Fort-de-France and the feverish games of boules played on well-manicured pitches are unlike anything we will have seen on previous islands and are testimony to the island’s French influence.